-f). distribution of needs in the area as agreed through the plan-making process, or the process for agreeing the distribution of need (including unmet need) across the area;
+f. distribution of needs in the area as agreed through the plan-making process, or the process for agreeing the distribution of need (including unmet need) across the area;

-- 3.39.
+- 3.38.
 The majority of needs for housing and employment development up to 2036 are already planned to be met through existing planning permissions, allocations in local plans and neighbourhood plans and small-scale windfall development.
-However, there remain unmet housing and potentially employment needs which are not currently planned for across local authority areas and a strategic approach is needed to determine the most sustainable locations to accommodate this development within the sub-region. - 3.40.
+However, there remain unmet housing and potentially employment needs which are not currently planned for across local authority areas and a strategic approach is needed to determine the most sustainable locations to accommodate this development within the sub-region. - 3.39.
 PfSH has agreed a programme of work to review the Spatial Position Statement, leading to a new Joint Strategy.
-Four work streams are set out below: - Strategic Development Opportunity Area (SDOA) assessments (including traffic modelling and transport impact assessments for the SDOAs) - Economic, Employment & Commercial Needs (including logistics) Study - Joint Strategy Strategic Environmental Assessment, Sustainability Appraisal, Habitats Regulations Assessment and Appropriate Assessment - Green Infrastructure Needs and Consideration of Mechanisms on how to achieve Green Belt Designation. - 3.41.
+The three remaining workstreams are set out below: - Strategic Development Opportunity Area (SDOA) assessments (including traffic modelling and transport impact assessments for the SDOAs) - Joint Strategy Strategic Environmental Assessment, Sustainability Appraisal, Habitats Regulations Assessment and Appropriate Assessment - Green Infrastructure Needs and Consideration of Mechanisms on how to achieve Green Belt Designation. - 3.40.
 The Spatial Position Statement (2016) includes Strategic Development Locations.
 The review of this document and the need to plan where further strategic growth will take place means the identification of further Strategic Development Opportunity Areas (SDOAs) is required.
 Some of these areas are already being identified through adopted or emerging local plans, e.g. Mayflower Quarter (Southampton) and Southleigh (Havant).
 These sites are already included in the housing supply figures in Table 3.
-Whilst these major proposed allocations make significant contributions to accommodating housing needs, further SDOAs will inevitably be needed alongside smaller brownfield and greenfield developments. - 3.42.
+Whilst these major proposed allocations make significant contributions to accommodating housing needs, further SDOAs will inevitably be needed alongside smaller brownfield and greenfield developments. - 3.41.
 The PfSH Planning Officers Group has agreed a process to identify potential SDOAs for further assessment.
-This involved the identification of all sites above a threshold that have been previously promoted or considered as reasonable alternatives as part of local and strategic planning processes.
-Consultants have been appointed to identify any further options and potential choices for land to accommodate strategic development and then these potential SDOAs will be subject to analysis and appraisal to establish the most sustainable options and the infrastructure investment needed to deliver them. - 3.43.
-The assessment of the SDOAs is following the process below: - Identification of potential SDOAs - Detailed assessments of potential SDOAs including: - o constraint mapping and sustainability appraisal - habitat regulations assessment (including appropriate assessment) - transport modelling and transport impact assessments (commissioned as a separate study) - o landscape impact / green infrastructure
+This involved the identification of all sites above a threshold28 that have been previously promoted or considered as reasonable alternatives as part of local and strategic planning processes.
+Consultants have been appointed to identify any further options and potential choices for land to accommodate strategic development and then these potential SDOAs will be subject to analysis and appraisal to establish the most sustainable options and the infrastructure investment needed to deliver them. - 3.42.
+The assessment of the SDOAs is following the process below: - Identification of potential SDOAs

-&lt;sup>24 20 hectares or 500 dwellings.
+28 20 hectares or 500 dwellings.
 A number of smaller sites in the same general location could potentially be combined to form a larger strategic site above the threshold.